Sunday All Stars

 Sunday All Stars is a Philippine television variety show broadcast by GMA Network.
-It premiered on June 16, 2013 on the network's Sunday Grande sa Hapon line up replacing Party Pilipinas.
+It premiered on June 16, 2013 on the network's Sunday Grande sa Hapon line up.
 The show concluded on August 2, 2015 with a total of 107 episodes.
-It was replaced by Sunday PinaSaya in its timeslot.

 Overview

-History

 Sunday All Stars replaced Party Pilipinas, which was put off-air by the network management due to issues involving its production teams.